eh3rrera/ocpj8-notes/01.Java-Class-Design/1-Implement-Encapsulation.md

   }
 }
 ````
 Notice the use of `this` in the setter methods.
-The parameter name can be anything, but if it's the same as the instace variable's name, `this` (that reference the latter) must be used to differentiate between them.
+The parameter name can be anything, but if it's the same as the instance variable's name, `this` (that references the instance) must be used to differentiate between them.

 Of course, just like that, in the surface this code does the same as the non-encapsulated version, but by using a method instead of getting/setting the instance variable directly, we can add something like a validation without breaking the external code:
 ````java